AOcelopilli/frontendMentor-sunnysideLandingPage/README.md

 ### What I learned

-I learned to develope a complate landing page, with importance on semantic HTML, pure CSS and a piece of JavaScript where was required.
+I learned to develope a complate landing page to fit each part in the place it should be.

 ### Continued development